-AT 54 - Brakes 3.0 units
+AT 54 - Brakes

-Recommended Preparation: ENGL105 or equivalent assessment placement.
+or equivalent assessment placement.
 17 hour lecture/102 hours lab This course is designed to provide the student with skills in automotive brakes; disassembly and repair of drum, disc, hydraulic systems, including power and manual brakes.
 Several anti-lock brake systems (ABS) will be covered.
 Machining of drums, rotors, and adjustments will also be studied.
 This course adhears to NATEF (National Automotive Technician Education Foundation) standards.
 This course has been approved for Hybrid Delivery.

-AT 56 - Steering and Suspension
+AT 56 - Steering and Suspension 3.0 units